Kacaba77/zeta-new/CONTRIBUTING.md

 ## Your first contribution

 First time contributing to Open Source?
-No worries, you can learn how to approach it from [this free video series](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) or from [this guide](https://opensource.guide/how-to-contribute/) if you prefer reading.
+No worries, you can learn how to approach it from  or from [this guide](https://opensource.guide/how-to-contribute/) if you prefer reading.

 ## Opening a Pull Request